Category Archives: Sexuality

 Samuel Gregory (1813-1872) was an American physician who specialised in several areas, including obstetrics and women’s health.
 Born and raised in Vermont, Gregory obtained a medical degree at Yale, graduating in 1840.
 Eight years later he founded the New England Female Medical College, the first medical school for women in the United States, if not the world.

-Like other wowsers of his day Gregory was also obsessed with sex and masturbation.
-In 1857 he published a short but pointed diatribe titled Facts and Important Information for Young Women on the Self Indulgence of the Sexual Appetite.
+Like other wowsers of his day, Gregory was also obsessed with sex and masturbation.
+In 1857, he published a short but pointed diatribe titled Facts and Important Information for Young Women on the Self Indulgence of the Sexual Appetite.
 Gregory’s tract drew heavily on other anti-masturbation hysterics like Tissot.
-The first half of Gregory’s book contained case studies of young women who, after becoming addicted to self-pleasure, either wasted away or ended up “masturbating their way to a state of idiocy”.

-Gregory followed this with his list of ‘dos and don’ts’ for avoiding temptation – and it was a long list.
+The first half of Gregory’s book contained case studies of young women who, after becoming addicted to self pleasure, either wasted away or ended up “masturbating their way to a state of idiocy”.
+He followed this with his list of ‘dos and don’ts’ for avoiding temptation – and it was a long list.
 Foods that “stimulate the animal propensities” should be avoided, including tea, coffee, candies, meat, chocolate, spices and alcoholic drinks.
-Certain behaviours in young girls also needed curtailing:

 “Young persons should not be permitted to lie on [feather down] beds, nor to sit on soft chairs, to which rush or wooden-bottomed ones are greatly preferable.
 Neither should they be allowed to remain in bed longer than requisite, or to lie down needlessly on couches.”